ruby-hyperloop/todo-tutorial/README.md

 Before we use this component let's understand how it works.
 + It receives a `todo` param which will be edited by the user;
 + The `title` of the todo is displayed as the initial value of the input;
-+ When the user types the enter key (key code 13) the todo is saved Now update the `TodoItem` component replacing
++ When the user types the enter key (key code 13) the todo is saved.

+Now update the `TodoItem` component replacing
 ```ruby
   SPAN { params.todo.title }